PAST2212/domainthreat/README.md

 Im using this public source as daily data feed: https://www.whoisds.com/newly-registered-domains

 Some TLDs are not included in this public source (e.g. .de TLD).
-I will publish an additional script in near future to bypass it by using CERT Transparency Logs as Input instead.
+You can bypass it by using my other project https://github.com/PAST2212/certthreat that uses CERT Transparency Logs as Input instead.
 But feel free to change the source (e.g a paid source)

 Features:
 - False Positive Reduction Instruments (e.g. self defined Blacklists, Thresholds depending on string lenght)